Homegrown Tales

 ADVERTISEMENT ~ Amazon

-As an Amazon Affiliate, I earn a percentage for each purchase with my referral links.
+As an Amazon affiliate, I earn a percentage from each product purchased using my referral link.

 “I don’t get it,” I continued.
 “Why didn’t you just get an apartment or something?
 It’s just you two.
 This is a lot of house to maintain.”